-When an employee strikes, whether or not that strike is lawful, the employee is not ready or willing to work either at all, or in the manner intended by the employee's employment agreement.
+Striking employees are not ready or willing to work, either fully or in the manner intended by the employee's employment agreement.
+This applies to lawful and unlawful strikes.

 In most instances nowadays, the employee will have no claim for wages lost during the strike.
-This may be because the employment agreement contains a clause that provides for the rateable deduction of wages in specified circumstances, or it is clear that under the employment agreement wages are not payable when the employee is not ready or willing to work.
+This may be because the employment agreement contains a clause that provides for the rateable deduction of wages in specified circumstances.
+Alternatively, under the employment agreement, wages are not payable when the employee is not ready or willing to work.

-It is sufficient to state, for the purposes of this A-Z Guide, that whether or not an employee is entitled to wages for the period during which that employee is on strike, is a matter that must be determined on the circumstances of the individual case.
+For the purposes of this A-Z Guide, whether an employee is entitled to wages while on strike, depends on the circumstances of the individual case.
 No general rule can be stated about the entitlement to wages during strike action.